-Figure \ref{fig. 3} presents the simulation results of the relationship between the termination probability $P_{\text{term}}$ and the current tour length $l$ for different models in different cities, along with the empirical results (blue) for comparison.
-The results demonstrates that the outputs of TTC model are the closest to the empirical data, as the tour generation mechanism of the TTC model is according to the empirical scaling relationship in Eq. \ref{eq.
-2}.
-In contrast, the EPR and SHMU models underestimate the probability of terminating the our.
+Figure \ref{fig. 3} presents the simulation results of the relationship between the probability $P_{\text{term}}$ of termination and the current tour length $l$ for different models in different cities, as well as with the empirical results for comparison.
+We quantify model fit using the goodness of fit ($\mathrm{R^{2}}$).
+The results demonstrate that the outputs of the TTC model are the closest to the empirical data because the tour generation mechanism of the TTC model is in accordance with the empirical scaling relationship in Eq. (\ref{eq.
+2}).
+In contrast, the EPR model and SHMU model underestimate the probability of terminating the tour.
 In these two models, individuals do not choose to return to a specific base location but tend to visit locations with higher visit frequencies.
 This discrepancy arises because both models consider only the individual's preference for revisiting previously visited locations, without incorporating the actual tour generation mechanism.

-Figure \ref{fig. 4} shows the the simulation results of the relationship between the number of locations visited and the number of trips for different models in four cities.
-We observe that the simulated results of all three models agree with the empirical data and follow approximately the Heaps' law.
-This suggests that all models are capable of capturing individuals' preference for previously visited locations.
+Figure \ref{fig. 4} shows the simulation results of the relationship between the number of locations visited and the number of trips for different models in the two cities.
+We quantify model fit using the goodness of fit ($R^{2}$).
+The simulated results of all three models agree with the empirical data and approximately follow Heaps’ law.
+This suggests that all the models can capture individuals’ preferences for previously visited locations.

-Figure \ref{fig. 5} shows the the simulation results of location visit frequencies for different models in four cities.
-We observe that the simulated results of all three models agree with the empirical data and follow approximately the Zipf's law.
-This finding suggests that all models successfully capture the heterogeneity in the attractiveness of locations.
+Figure \ref{fig. 5} shows the simulation results of location visit frequencies for different models in the two cities.
+We quantify model fit using the goodness of fit ($\mathrm{R^{2}}$).
+The simulated results of all three models agree with the empirical data and approximately follow Zipf’s law.
+This finding suggests that all the models successfully capture the heterogeneity in the attractiveness of locations.